sbt components

 sbtn (sbt --client)

-sbtn (native thin client) is a subcomponent of the sbt runner, called when you pass --client flag to the sbt runner, and is used to send commands to the sbt server.
+sbtn (native thin client) is a subcomponent of sbt runner, called when you pass --client flag to sbt runner, and is used to send commands to sbt server.
 It is called sbtn because it is compiled to native code using GraalVM native-image.
 The protocol between sbtn and sbt server is stable enough that it should work between most recent versions of sbt.

 sbt server